This is an Erasmus+ project which is funded to run from 2018 to 2021. There are 5 European partners involved in this project (see Partners).

 In many EU countries, for young people aged 10-17 years who have been incarcerated, re-offending rates are high.

-However, research has shown that educators in prisons tend to have less qualifications than teachers in mainstream schools.
-There is also a higher staff turnover and specific training, which addresses the multiple needs of young offenders, is limited.
+However, research has shown that educators in prison are not necessarily primarily qualified as teachers.
+There is also a higher staff turnover and specific training, which addresses the multiple needs of young people in secure custodial settings, is limited.